Kinesiology

 KINE 340 Sport Operations3 Credits

-Theoretical background and practical applications designed to provide a framework for the management of resources associated with the planning, implementation and evaluation of festivals and special events.
+Theoretical background and practical applications designed to provide a framework for the management of resources associated with planning, implementing, and evaluating festivals and special events.

 KINE 342 Sport Law and Recreation Risk Management3 Credits